 How to Get More of a Good Thing

 We’re convinced that laughter is good for you.
 This is proven from human experience and from scientific studies.
 So what are some of the best ways to get more humor into your life?
 Here are some suggestions:

-- Watch a funny show – You probably have a favorite already.
-Try new ones that are popular.
-Watching with someone else is even better since laughter is social and contagious.
+- Watch a funny show: You probably have a favorite already, but try new ones that are popular; watching with someone else is even better since laughter is social and contagious

-- Go to a comedy club – Nothing can make you laugh quite like a great live performance.
-Again, being with others magnifies the benefit.
-You all come out smiling.
-Make sure you check ahead of time that the show won’t offend you in any way.
+- Go to a comedy club: Nothing can make you laugh quite like a great live performance, and being with others magnifies the benefit as you all come out smiling; make sure you check ahead of time that the show won’t offend you in any way

-- Be social – Getting together with good friend or family is sure to stimulate laughter.
+- Be social: Getting together with good friends or family members is sure to stimulate laughter

-- Laugh on purpose – Begin laughing for no reason at all.
-Keep it up, and the next thing you know you’ll be laughing for real.
-Again, works best in a group!
+- Laugh on purpose: Begin laughing for no reason at all, and then keep it up; the next thing you know, you’ll be laughing for real (works best in a group)

 Nobody has to tell you that it’s healthy to be happy.
 Beyond all the scientific information, everyone has a deep desire to have joy in their lives.
-For some, you might just have to work backwards.
+For some, you might have to work backward.
 What does this mean?
 Start with laughter.

 Why not try it now?
 Once you finish reading this article, close your eyes.
 Remember a funny moment in your life.
 Smile about it.
-Then let out a little ho ho or hee hee.
+Then, let out a big ho ho or little hee hee.
 Let the giggle roll out into a laugh.
 Go with it.
 Let it out.
 Feel your body changing.
-Go ahead, laugh your way to health!
+Go ahead — laugh your way to health!